-My third publication, in a top ranking multi law school professor-edited publication, concerns how law professors can improve upon and then teach and assess law students on their cultural competency in both doctrinal and law school clinic settings.
-This latter topic, focusing on culture, is a topic I studied at depth during my time at Albany Law.
-I also felt I had personal experiences to draw on, given my background as a very culturally-diverse full-time Faculty member.
-I felt welcomed by my colleagues on the Faculty, yet I recognized that during my four years as a professor that I was the only member of the full-time Albany Law School Faculty who: 1) had English as a second language (English being my tertiary language because my parents themselves were minorities living abroad); 2) was a first generation immigrant to the U.S. (thus I feel, follow and am very sensitive to issues affecting minorities); 3) had my ethnicity (Middle Eastern); and 4) had my religious faith (Muslim).
+I felt welcomed by my colleagues on the Faculty, yet I recognized that during my four years as a law professor that I was the only member of the full-time Albany Law School Faculty who: 1) had English as a second language (English being my tertiary language because my parents themselves were minorities living abroad); 2) was a first generation immigrant to the U.S. (thus I feel, follow and am very sensitive to issues affecting minorities); 3) had my ethnicity (reflected by millions in American society); and 4) had my religious faith (Muslim).
 Moreover, before successfully applying in 2015 for my current full-time Faculty IP Prof. position at Albany Law School, I had 10+ years of private IP law practice experience at two top tier law firms (Jones Day's NYC office and a very large IP boutique law firm), which also opened my eyes to issues related to cultural and diplomatic awareness in the practice of law.

 It gave me great pride every year when some minority law students, especially from Black Law Student Association (BLSA) and Muslim Law Student Association (MLSA), would decide to reach out to me to be their Faculty mentor after being internally recommended to me by other law students.
 Cultural competency is just a fascinating topic.
 I covered it as a theoretical and practical topic in my Entrepreneurship Law hybrid clinic in our work with some diverse Tech.
-Entrepreneur clients in upstate NY and MA, and separately I gave talks on this same subject at national and international law professor conferences, vis-a-vis how law professors can aim to teach and assess cultural competency skills of law students in upper level doctrinal and clinical courses, and published on this point, see here.
+Entrepreneur clients in upstate NY and MA (see here), and separately I gave talks on this same subject at national and international law professor conferences, vis-a-vis how law professors can aim to teach and assess cultural competency skills of law students in upper level doctrinal and clinical courses, and published on this point, see here.